smallstep_full_white

 NGINX

-Nginx doesn’t support ACME natively, but you can use a command-line ACME client to get certificates for Nginx to use.
+• You can use a command-line ACME client to get certificates for NGINX.

 We can start an HTTP server using python and check our work with curl: